Precision Talent

-Founded in 2007, Precision Talent was a voice over talent management company, audio production house, voice over casting service, and a spoken word record label.
-It is headquartered in Los Angeles, California.
+Precision Talent was a voice over talent management company, audio production house, voice over casting service, and a spoken word record label.
+Founded in 2007, the label is headquartered in Los Angeles, California.

 Precision Talent represented a talent pool called "The 100", which is composed of voice over talent based in Los Angeles, New York, Toronto, London, and San Francisco.